 1. Ride the Teleférico

 Construction of this public gondola system began in 2014, and there are plans to add more lines.
 We definitely suggest at least taking the red or yellow line up to El Alto.
 This is a great place to watch sunset, see some awesome views over La Paz, and walk around to get a glimpse of life in this bustling area.
 However, for safety, it is best to not be walking around here alone long after dark.
 You can also take the blue line over El Alto if desired.
-To see some high-class mansions in the wealthier section of La Paz, take the yellow and green lines to Zona Sur.
+To see some of the high-class mansions of La Paz, take the yellow and green lines to Zona Sur.

 2. Hike in Valle de la Luna or Valle de las Animas